TediusTimmy/FunnyMachine/README.md

 ## EMU3

+This is in progress.
 This is planned to have a sprite engine and sound engine.
 I'm currently thinking of using Javidx9's Pixel Game Engine (https://github.com/OneLoneCoder/olcPixelGameEngine), as I have experience with it.

+### System Area
+Changes from Emu2:

+BFFC - Key pressed request (write the key code of the key you are interested in to this address)
+BFFD - Key pressed result (get result from this address: 1 currently pressed, 0 not pressed)